-Phase III: Therapy
+Phase IV: Therapy

 Once the body has been cleansed of all toxins, therapy begins.
 Most rehab programs offer a combination of individual and group therapy.
 The emotional and psychological impact of drug addiction is just as serious and pervasive as the physiological effects, and this is part of what is explored in therapy.

 One-on-one therapy is an opportunity for a recovering addict to be heard and guided by a trained rehab therapist.
 It's a safe space within which to examine the addiction cycle, as well as the person's family and personal history, which can contribute to addiction.
 For example, one study showed that rape victims were 6x more likely to have used cocaine and 10x more likely to have used drugs other than cocaine (such as heroin and amphetamines).
 Individual therapy gives people a chance to move through old trauma, which often affects their present life circumstances.

 Group therapy is another opportunity to heal, and research shows it to be a very effective way to help move past addiction.
 Group therapy allows those struggling with addiction to hear one another's stories and share their experiences in a safe environment.
 You connect with others who've been through similar experiences, and bond on an emotional level.
 This helps you learn how to move forward without feeling alone.

 The recovering addicts who tend to get sober and stay sober (not relapse) frequently take advantage of support even after an official drug or alcohol rehab program and its included therapy ends.
 For some, this means enrolling in an outpatient program, and maintaining therapy for months or even years after either their inpatient or outpatient rehab program ends.